CepgLLe/CrUD/README.md

 ![first run](for_readme/first_run.png "first run with cmd")

-After first run we'll get a [INFO] message that files and properties created, which mode is active, ect.
+After first run you'll get a [INFO] message that files and properties created, which mode is active, ect.

 ---